-An innovative approach to people who are confused and in need of mental health support is available in the Netherlands.
-A so-called “psycholance” collects patients quietly when they need urgent help.
+The Netherlands has been pioneering an innovative approach to help people who are in need of acute mental health support.
+A so-called “psycholance” collects patients quietly when they urgently need help.

 “When neighbors or loved ones are concerned about a person with mental health problems, 112 [the Dutch emergency number] is often called,” regional nurse Jeannet Scholten said in an interview with RTL Nieuws.

 Less stigma, less stress

 “We don’t want to transport people like this in a police car or ambulance.
 That can sometimes have an escalating effect,” Scholten explains.
 “A psycholance is low in stimulus, for example, it has a soothing poster and no bells and whistles.”

 A police car or ambulance implies “that person is dangerous,” while a psycholance more says “that person needs help,” she continues.